Bentilee Nursery School

 Parents are partners and very much part of the decision making process and are partners in identifying teaching and learning targets.
 This can be done at half termly parent consultations/target setting meetings.
 The school will arrange these.

-We also have a Family Support worker, Laura Beech who you can meet to discuss your child's needs.
+We also have a Family Support worker, Nicola Hill who you can meet to discuss your child's needs.

 The Family Support worker runs half termly “Family Learning” workshops which enable you to do activities with your child at school and get ideas about how to develop them at home.